bjssacademy/advanced-tdd/chapter04/chapter04.md

 But that's progress toward our goal in a micro-iteration

 > TDD is _really_ agile.
-It works on rapid feedback over many micro-iterations
+It works on rapid feedback over many suvh micro-iterations

+### Review and possibly improve our work

-The next step then is to briefly review what we have done so far.
+The next step is to briefly review what we have done so far.

 Yes!
 That's right - review.
 Don't mash the keyboard just because half of one line compiles.
-Is it heading toward the goal still?
+Is it still heading toward the goal?

-It seems to be going well.
 We don't need to pass any additional parameters into NewGrid() as that function needs no extra information to do its job.
 It creates an instance of the Grid struct for us and returns it.

+It seems to be going well.
 We can move on.

 ## Coding the Act step

 The Act step is where we get our production code to do its thing.
 It has been set up ready to go in the Arrange step.
-Now its time to go.
+Now its time to make it go.

-Again, we have some design work to do here:
+We have some design work to do here:

 - What should we call the method (or function, or what-have-you)?
 - What extra information will it need from us to do its job?